Positions

 04 The words a CP signs are the CP’s words.

 The boundary on customer content is binding.
 We do not use customer Table 1 content for any AI-adjacent work — not for model evaluation, not for internal QA training sets, not for search-index training, not for tuning the product against your data.
-Your content stays with you.
+By default your Table 1 content stays on your device, and we do not use it to train, evaluate, or tune AI or machine-learning models — as set out in our Privacy Policy.
 The use we make of AI is on our writing, our tooling, and our tests; never on yours.

 05 No body certifies software against the JORC Code.

 No regulator, professional body, or industry organisation accredits drafting software in this domain.
 TableOne Flow is not certified against JORC, ASX, ASIC, SOC 2, ISO 27001, or IRAP.
-Where we have adopted controls aligned to a framework — for example, ISO 27001-aware design — we say so plainly and we do not imply certification we have not earned.
+Where we have adopted a specific control — evidence content-hashed at link time, every change attributed to a named identity — we name the control itself, and we do not imply certification we have not earned.

 Buyers should read any JORC certified